flask.blog

 Flask Blueprints Explained: How to Structure Your Flask App

 Flask Blueprints make it easier to organize your code as your application grows.
-Instead of putting all routes and logic in a single file, Blueprints let you split your app into smaller, reusable modules.
+Instead of placing all routes in a single file, Blueprints allow you to split your app into smaller, reusable modules.

 myapp